Congruence subgroups and Enriques surface automorphisms: Introduction

 Besides preserving $\Lambda$, the main constraint on $\Gamma$ is that it must preserve the ample cone, hence its closure, the numerically effective cone $\nef(X)$.
 The nef cone is described in terms of $X$'s nodal curves (i.e., smooth rational curves), which have self-inter\-sec\-tion~$-2$ by the adjunction formula.
 If $X$ has nodal curves then $\nef(X)$ consists of the vectors in $\Lambda\tensor\R$ having nonnegative inner product with all of them.
 In the special case that $X$ lacks nodal curves, $\nef(X)$ is the closure of the future cone.

 The remaining constraint on $\Gamma$ concerns the $\F_2$ vector space $V:=\Lambda/2\Lambda$.
 Dividing lattice vectors' norms by~$2$ and then reducing modulo~$2$ defines on $V$ an $\F_2$ quadratic form of plus type. ``Plus type'' means that $V$ has totally isotropic spaces of largest possible dimension, in this case~$5$.
 Although we won't use this property, it does explain the presence of some superscripts $+$.
 We write $\Orth(V)$ for the isometry group of this quadratic form.
 We will use ATLAS notation for group structures and finite groups throughout the paper; see \cite{ATLAS}, especially \S5.2.
 In this notation, $\Orth(V)$ has structure $\Orth_{10}^+(2) :2$.
-(Caution: the ATLAS uses ``$\Orth$'' for the simple composition factor of an orthogonal group---in this case an index~$2$ subgroup.
+(Caution: the ``$\Orth$'' in the ATLAS notation $\Orth_{10}^+(2)$ indicates the simple composition factor of the orthogonal group---in this case an index~$2$ subgroup.
 Some authors write $\Orth_{10}^+(2)$ for $\Orth(V)$ itself.)

 \begin{theorem}[The unnodal case] Suppose an Enriques surface $X$ has no nodal curves.
 Then $\Gamma$ contains the level two congruence subgroup $W_{237}(2)$, meaning the kernel of the natural map $\Oup(\Lambda)\to\Orth(V)$. \end{theorem}